cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("metrica")` has many convenience functions for comparing model predictions with ground truth data.

--   `r github("cropmodels/phenorice")` is an R implementation of the [phenorice model](http://dx.doi.org/10.1016/j.rse.2017.03.029) for remote sensing of rice crop production. `r github("lbusett/phenoriceR")` provides helper functions for processing data from the phenorice model.
+-   `r github("cropmodels/phenorice")` is an R implementation of the [PhenoRice model](http://dx.doi.org/10.1016/j.rse.2017.03.029) for remote sensing of rice crop production. `r github("lbusett/phenoriceR")` provides helper functions for processing data from the phenorice model.

 -   `r pkg("Recocrop")` estimates environmental suitability for plants using a limiting factor approach for plant growth following [Hackett (1991)](doi:10.1007/BF00045728).

 -   `r pkg("Rquefts")` provides an implementation of the QUEFTS (Quantitative Evaluation of the Native Fertility of Tropical Soils) model ([Janssen 1990](https://doi.org/10.1016%2F0016-7061%2890%2990021-Z)).

--   `r pkg("Rwofost")` is an implementation of the WOFOST (World Food Studies) crop growth model ([De Wit 2019](https://doi.org/10.1016%2Fj.agsy.2018.06.018)).
+-   `r pkg("Rwofost")` is an implementation of the WOFOST (World Food Studies) crop growth model ([de Wit 2019](https://doi.org/10.1016%2Fj.agsy.2018.06.018)).

 ### Entomology